Understand Security Risk

 Secure Employee Behavior Is Equally as Important as Secure Technology

 Considering that we use technology all day long in our personal lives and at work, it makes sense that cybercrime is on everyone’s mind.
 The 2021 Verizon Data Breach Investigation Report (sign-up required) reported a record total of 157,525 incidents in categories that ranged from malware to hacking, social engineering breaches to ransomware.
 And cybercrime continues to evolve.
 Some of the most successful attack vectors in recent times — like phishing — target people, not technology.
-According to the 2020 report, phishing was the top threat vector in 2019 and was involved in 32% of confirmed breaches, and 78% of cyber-espionage incidents.
+According to the 2022 report, phishing and stolen user credentials were the top threat vectors in 2021.

 The threat landscape is more complex than ever, and it’s increasingly difficult for security teams to prevent, detect, analyze, and respond to threats.
 Cybercriminals have shifted their tactics from technological attacks to targeted assaults on employees by exploiting basic human behaviors.
 As security technology has grown more advanced, hackers look to access the weakest point in the network — most often that turns out to be human error.
 Security training opportunities, like this badge, are more important than ever.
 Since employees present the easiest target for hackers, it's crucial that everyone learns how to protect themselves, and your company.
 More than ever before, every person has an impact on security regardless of their function or title.